Farheen Gani

 The Cheryl L. Wase Memorial Scholarship

-The Society for American Archaeology is an international organization dedicated to research about and interpretation and protection of archaeological heritage.
+The Society for American Archaeology is an international organization dedicated to research about the interpretation and protection of archaeological heritage.
 Cheryl L. Wase was an archaeologist who spent most of her career working in the high deserts of New Mexico.

 This scholarship provides funding for undergraduate education in archaeology.
 It is specifically for women pursuing a bachelor’s degree in anthropology specializing in archaeology.